Seebeck effect of Dirac electrons: Results and Discussion

 By using $S_{\mathrm{semi}}$ for fitting the $\mu$- and $T$-dependences of the Seebeck coefficient, we obtain Fig.~\ref{fig:Seebeck_fit}~(a) and (b), respectively.
 The red lines describing $S_{\mathrm{semi}}$ are in good agreements with the $\mu$- and $T$-dependences of $S$.
 These agreements indicate that the Seebeck effect in the 3D Dirac electron system when the chemical potential lies in the band gap has the similar behavior to that in semiconductors.
 This is mainly because the Seebeck effect is related to the charge degree of freedom and not to the spin degree of freedom.
 It would be different from usual semiconductors for the phenomena related to spin, such as the spin Nernst effect.
 Note that we can see the deviations for the much lower $\mu / \Delta$ and $\kB T / \Delta$, but we do not know the mechanism yet.

+As discussed briefly in Ref.~\onlinecite{fukazawa2017}, we discuss the case of another type of impurity potential which is proportional to $V' \propto \rho_0 + \rho_1$ obtained from the $\bk \cdot \bp$ theory~\cite{sakai1981}, while we have assumed that the impurity potential is proportional to $V \propto \rho_0$.
+The self energy for $V'$ contains the only $\gamma_0$-term.
+Moreover, the ladder-type vertex correction for $V'$ is found to be $\mathcal{O} (n_{\mathrm{i}})$.
+However, Eqs.~(\ref{eq:L_11}) and (\ref{eq:L_12}) do not change even in the case of $V'$, while $\sigma (\epsilon)$ changes that replacing $U / (1 - U)$ with $U$.
+Hence, only the quantitative difference in $L_{11}$ and $L_{12}$ arises between the cases of $V$ and $V'$.
+The Seebeck coefficient is more robust when changing the type of impurity potential than $L_{11}$ and $L_{12}$, since the ratio only contributes to the Seebeck coefficient.

 We compare the results with the experiments~\cite{chandrasekhar1959,das1987}.
 The Seebeck coefficient in experiments are in the order of $- 10 \,\mu \mathrm{V / K}$ near the room temperature, and our results indicate that the theoretical value is in the order of $- \kB / e \simeq - 8.6 \, \mu \mathrm{V / K}$, which is in relatively good agreement with the experiments, while we does not consider the contribution from the holes near the $T$ point.
 Note that, since our model is isotropic, we cannot discuss the anisotropy of the Seebeck coefficient, which is thus a future work.
+Since the experimental data are near the room temperature, effects of phonon may be included, although we do not consider them.
+Hence, for quantitative comparison with the experiments, the calculation of effects due to phonon may be needed, which is also a future work.